temach/reports/FIA-Lab-3.1-DNS1.md

 ### 1.2 - Documentation & Compiling

-I decided not to use the default ubuntu packages and went along with compiling from release tarball.
+I decided not to use the default Ubuntu packages and went along with compiling from release tarball.

 Unbound source: https://nlnetlabs.nl/projects/unbound/download/
 NSD source: https://www.nlnetlabs.nl/projects/nsd/download/

-Before compiling unbound in order to simplify the dependency chase I looked at the runtime  dependencies for the ubuntu unbound package as shown below:
+Before compiling unbound in order to simplify the dependency chase I looked at the runtime  dependencies for the Ubuntu unbound package as shown below:

 ```
 $ apt-cache depends unbound